 Part IV: “The BMC Story, 1971-1989”

-There were many “firsts” in Bill’s broadcasting career and numerous awards and recognition.
-In 1982, Bill was inducted in Broadcast Pioneers, founded in 1942 by H. V. Kaltenborn, the well-known CBS and NBC radio commentator.
+In Bill’s signature straightforward writing style, he takes the reader behind the scenes into a “mad men” world with its competitive edge, creative people, deadlines, too much travel, and many martini lunches.
+In 1982, Bill was inducted into Broadcast Pioneers, founded in 1942 by H. V. Kaltenborn, the well-known CBS and NBC radio commentator.
 The honor recognized Bill as one “who has served the great cause of broadcasting since 1958 and is hereby recognized as a Pioneer” (hence the use of “Pioneer” in the memoir’s subtitle).

 Author, Publisher, Marketing Man, 1990-2019: A Memoir (In the chute)

-Bill missed having a creative project in the works.
-He began researching his service in World War II in the Pacific theater.
-The research spawned five World War II military histories.
+After a year of semi-retirement, travel and golf, Bill missed having a creative project in the works.
+He wrote for his Military Service Records and began seeking answers to what had happened in June 1943 when his Task Force was viciously attacked by the Japanese off Guadalcanal.
+His research resulted in Bluejacket Odyssey, 1942-1946: Guadalcanal to Bikini, the first of five World War II Pacific war military histories.
+His exhaustive research and straightforward narrative garnered instant praise and established Bill as a highly-respected military historian.
 The Solomons Campaigns, 1942-1943 won the Military Writers Society of America 2018 Silver Medal Award for History.
 Pacific Express: The Critical Role of Military Logistics in World War II is on the Marine Corps Commandant’s Professional Reading List for all officer and enlisted Marines, whether active duty or reserve.
-These achievements made Bill proud.
-(The manuscript for this memoir is awaiting rewrites and a final polish.
-It may be published as a series of blog posts, in addition to print and ebook editions.)
+Bill was proud of these achievements.

 * * *